18wh1a1256/Flipr/README.md

 # Flipr
 Hackathon

-Extract the .rar file and run it using Node js command prompt.
+As the .rar file size is exceeding the max. size(25MB), I've uploaded Screenshots of my Web page.